cepr/octopus/README.md

 Octopus framework uses an event-queue to handle incoming events.
 As a consequence the CPU stays in idle mode as long as no event arises.
-If you want to simply blink a led, you just have to code an timer event handler which will toggle the GPIO output, and start a timer for 1 second with this event handler.
+If you want to simply blink a led, you just have to code a timer event handler which will toggle the GPIO output, and start a timer for 1 second with this event handler.